corew/Generator/README.md

 use the T4 template to auto generate POCO models

- This code is part of the `PetaPoco` project (http://www.toptensoftware.com/petapoco).
- It is based on the `SubSonic` T4 templates but has been considerably re-organized and reduced
+ This code is based on the `PetaPoco` project and `SubSonic` T4 templates but has been considerably re-organized and reduced

  -----------------------------------------------------------------------------------------